M-Desormeaux/next-portfolio/README.md

 ### Initial Complications

+#### #1 Manual Jest Install

-So when initially setting this project up, i messed up the command and failed to install **Jest** properly with the flag, and
+So when initially setting this project up, i messed up the command and failed to install **Jest** properly with the flag, and ended up having to intall it manually which forced me - in the best way -  to look into the documentation and resolve why it wasn't working for me.
+This ended up just being me needing to adjust the target directories to search for tests.

+#### #2 Wallaby Acting Strange

+Due to lacking familiarity with this technology I initially struggled to get it working and have it function as expected.
+This was instantly resolved after getting **Jest** working properly in issue #1.
+Luckily this is noted in the [pull request](https://github.com/M-Desormeaux/next-portfolio/pull/5) for both future notation and a blog I will make involving this, seeing as I found limited information on using Wallaby with Nextjs.

+## Closing Thoughts

+So far, I am very happy with this technology stack, tho setting up Storybook has yet to happen, and will likely be its own challenge.